mk-fg/systemd-cgroup-nftables-policy-manager/README.rst

 To start it in verbose mode: ``./scnpm --flush --debug /etc/nftables.conf``

-``-f/--flush`` option will purge (flush) all chains mentioned in the rules that it will monitor/apply on tool start, so that leftover rules from any previous runs are removed, and can be replaced with more fine-grained manual removal if these are not dedicated chains used for such dynamic rules only.
+``-f/--flush`` option will purge (flush) all chains mentioned in the rules that will be monitored/applied on tool start, so that leftover rules from any previous runs are removed, and can be replaced with more fine-grained manual removal if these are not dedicated chains used for such dynamic rules only.

-Running without ``-d/--debug`` should not normally produce any output, unless there are some (non-critical) warnings (e.g. a strange mismatch somewhere), code bugs or fatal errors.
+Running without ``-d/--debug`` should not normally produce any output, unless there are some (non-critical) warnings like unexpected mismatch or nft error, code bugs or fatal errors.

 Starting the tool on boot should be scheduled after nftables.service,